ear2earGrin/legaldocs/DPA PeakShift-Interviewer APPENDIX 2.md

 The contractually agreed service will be provided in the country of residency of the Service Provider unless agreed upon otherwise.
 Every outsourcing of a service or of part of the work to a third country requires the Client’s prior consent and may only be given provided the particular conditions of article 44 f.
 GDPR are fulfilled (e.g. the Commission’s adequacy decision, standard data protection clauses, approved code of conduct).

-The Agreement is concluded for for the duration of the main contract.
+The Agreement is concluded for the duration of the main contract.
 The Client may terminate the Agreement at any time without compliance with a notice period, should the Service Provider have committed a severe infringement of the data protection regulations or the provisions of this Agreement, should the Service Provider be unable to carry out an instruction from the Client or should the Service Provider reject the Client’s control rights in breach of the Agreement.
 In particular, failure to comply with the obligations agreed in this Agreement and derived from article 28 GDPR constitutes a severe infringement.

 ## II.
 Nature and purpose of processing, type of personal data and categories of persons affected